benjaminbascary/scandiweb_juniorreact_benjaminbascary/README.md

 ### 3rd (optional): If you want to continue the tests, you can run:
 ### > npm run cypress for headless tests
 ### > npm run cy for normal Cypress window.
+#### (all tests are written in __tests__ folder)

+## ❓ Difficulties writting the code:

+### First, as I mentioned earlier the main difficulty was the Class Components.
+### To handle the Product page and Mini-Cart logic, I implemented the Portal module that comes in react-app installation (first time using it).
+To implement it, a separated "root" needs to be created in the html file.
+You can go and see it if you like!
+### For the description structure I chose to parse it with the "html-react-parser" library.

+## In the end, this was a real challenge!
+Felt great an proud to finish this app and be able to share with ScandiWeb team.

+### :e-mail: Any suggestions are welcome.
+Please write e-mail to this address: benjaminbascary@gmail.com